AI Agent Observability: Ensuring Performance, Security, and Compliance in Automated Workflows

 Understanding AI Agents and the Need for Observability

 AI agents are rapidly changing how businesses operate.
-But how do we ensure these autonomous systems are secure, compliant, and performing as expected?
+(How AI Agents Are Transforming Business Operations Today) But how do we ensure these autonomous systems are secure, compliant, and performing as expected?

 AI agents are autonomous systems that can perceive their environment, make decisions, and take actions to achieve specific goals.
 GreeLogix defines them as having key characteristics such as: